jameswalsh583/jameswalsh583.github.io/index.md

 This section highlights some of my academic and personal projects.

+### Educational Video Game: Fall 2024

+[Click here](https://github.com/andrade01986219/FlashCars.git) to view the repository for an educational video game, made in a Software Engineering course.
+The project was completed in a group of 4.
+The repository contains a description of the project, multiple versions of the code for the game, multiple versions of a software requirements specification document, software diagrams, a presentation slide show, and a demo video showing how the game works.

 ### Computing IV Portfolio: Spring 2023

 [Click here](documents/Walsh_James_Comp4Spring2023.pdf) to access my Computing IV final portfolio, showcasing each of my two-week projects completed throughout the semester.
 Each project was programmed in C++ using Visual Studio Code's Windows Subsystem for Linux.
 In the portfolio, you can find a table of contents, followed by each project in chronological order.
 Each project has a Discussion and Code section.